 A Shoggoth on the Roof is a parody of Fiddler on the Roof.
 It involves a family with three eligible daughters, and the family dealing with each daughter's suitor.
 So, much like Fiddler.

-Except the family is the Armitage family, and they live in Arkham.
+Except the family is the Armitage family, lead by Miskatonic University librarian and show narrator Henry, and they live in Arkham.
 So, Fiddler on the Roof with Tentacles.

 The plot was written several years ago by Him Who (For Legal Reasons) Must Not Be Named, and polished up and printed by the HP Lovecraft Historical Society.
 The music is identical, which has led to the owners of Fiddler suing every single for-profit production; many free productions have been struck by mysterious mishaps.
 The only three productions that have been performed, albeit in an edited form, are a Swedish version done at Miskatonicon, a minimalistic English version with an edited score done for the Irish gaming con Leprecon and another Swedish version done at Gothenburg Concert Hall.